 These crop up every now and then, and sometimes end up in the news.
 They vary from genuinely remorseful drug addicts to professional criminals who simply happen to be polite about their business.

-Many people who are members of religions that respect animal rights (such as Hindu), but who are forced to eat meat due to economic or health conditions, thank and/or apologize to the animal before eating it.
+Many people who are members of religions that respect animal rights, but who are forced to eat meat due to economic or health conditions, thank and/or apologize to the animal before eating it.

 Choi Min-sik, star of Korean film Oldboy is a Buddhist and said a prayer for every live octopus he had to eat during one particularly gross scene.